 You may need to inject your insulin and eat your meals at different times because of time differences in and between countries.

 You may not be able to get the same type of insulin in the country you are visiting.

 Your doctor, diabetes education nurse or pharmacist can provide you with some helpful information.
-As a precautionary measure, always carry a spare insulin delivery device in case your Penfill[®] is lost or damaged.

 Things you must not do